rengzhengcodes-highschool-code/APCSFinalProject/README.md

 2021-05-25|RZ - Implemented track image importing.
 Found some bugs in the movement code like the car disappearing when both vectors had magnitudes of 0.

 2021-05-26|RZ - Merged code between Jordan and I. Began the beginnings of the edge detection algorithm of the track by using kernel processing to find the track edge.

+2021-05-28|RZ - Isolated issue of car drift to the PImage rotation algorithm.
+Currently isolating portion of PImage rotation algorithm that is affecting xCor and yCor of Car despite it being private.

+2021-05-29|RZ - Scrapped PImage rotation algorithm due to unidentifiable complications.
+Took Mr. K's suggestion of using rotate(), translate(), and push and popMatrix() to do rotations instead.
+Implemented and code merged.